-Dianna Mazetti can be said to have taken the Lycene heroes of old and distilled them into a singular essence: her own.
+Dianna Godsworn, nee Mazetti, can be said to have taken the Lycene heroes of old and distilled them into a singular essence: her own.
 Sly as Cella, she combines a natural magnetism with an affinity bold words and even bolder actions.
 She is proud without being pompous, and determined without being reckless.
-As much as she strives for personal glory, Dianna intends to bring fame and honor to her House even more so.
+Once, Dianna sought personal glory, intending to bring fame and honor even more so to her House.
+So much has changed in her, though, in the short time after returned to Arx: While Dianna still holds every quality, every grace, every lesson she has ever learned as a Mazetti, she now practically gleams with a radiant, intoxicating peace, no matter what her mood that ingratiates her ever more to those she sets her fathomlessly-deep amber gaze upon.
+However, when Dianna is furious?
+That radiant peace focuses on its target, all-encompassing in its grasp; and Dianna Godsworn becomes a boldly-terrifying thing of beauty.

 Dianna was born just as the sun was cresting the horizon, and her mother always said that the birth of her and her sister - who was just moments away - truly brought light into her life.
 As far as childhood goes, the twins had something approaching idyllic.
 Of course, this was shattered with the onset of the Tor-Southport war, though not in ways dramatic or outlandish.
 While the Mazetti suffered loss and hardship, what stood out most in Dianna's mind was the new found grimness of her older relatives, and a sudden lack of what had formerly been abundant.
 It took some growing for either herself or her sister to truly comprehend the cost the war had demanded of all those it affected, but it was a grim lesson of life that Dianna never let part from her.